gopi140/Rainbow/README.md

 # Rainbow

-Rainbow is a mixture of 7 colours in the sky
+Rainbow is a mixture of 7 colours in the skys

+Among them I like Violet most